Symptoms

 Bad inner cv joint

-Worn inner tie rod ends on rack and pinion
+Worn inner tie rod ends

 Worn suspension parts